mikkeliamk/soswe/README.md

 There is few problems in stopping nodes.
 Current launch script cannot stop instance once it's started so user has to check the process id and kill the server process with `kill -9 {PID}`.

 ###Configuration
-Currently there are following settings available in configuration file:
+The following settings are available in configuration file.

-clustering=TRUE|FALSE   # Should SOSWE try to form a cluster in current network?
+\# Should SOSWE try to create or join a cluster in current network.

-clustername=soswecluster   # What is the clusters name this node is part of, useful if there is more than one cluster working in the same network.
+clustering=TRUE|FALSE

+\# Name of the cluster to create or join.
+There can be multiple clusters in the same network.
+clustername=soswecluster

-Port=9300   # Port which SOSWE will try to bind itself to
+\# The port into which SOSWE will try to bind itself.
+Port=9300

-urlroot=soswe    # Root of url for REST calls so its like http://host:port/urlroot/restcall
+\# Root url for REST calls.
+E.g. http://host:port/urlroot/restcall
-msconfigfolder=default    #”default” or absolute path to xml file specifying the workflows if “default” is used then workflows.xml from SOSWE_HOME/config/ will be used.
+urlroot=soswe

+\# 'default' or the absolute path to xml workflow configuration.
+Default uses SOSWE_HOME/config/.xml.
+msconfigfolder=default

-msexecutables=default    #”default” or absolute path to folder containing different executables which are used by microservices.
-Developer can of course specify path inside each microservice but this way system becomes less portable.
-Microservice specific settings are always done by developer and they should be provided as parameters in workflow configuration.
+\# 'default' or the absolute path to directory containing the executables which are used by the microservices.
+msexecutables=default